wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code.md

 ```

 This will both serve the VitePress site at `http://localhost:3000` and compile component usage docs.
+If you need to serve the VitePress site on a different port, use `npm run doc:dev --port=12345`.
+For ease of development, the site uses hot module reloading: changes to the source code are
+immediately reflected in the browser, without needing to reload the page.

 #### Creating a new component demo page